Nikolay Antoshkin: Military service

-Antoshkin was drafted into the Soviet Army in August 1961.
-He was sent to the Orenburg Higher Military Aviation School, graduating in 1965.
+Antoshkin was drafted into the Soviet Armed Forces in August 1961.
+He was sent to the Orenburg Higher Military Aviation School for Pilots, graduating in 1965.
 Antoshkin was promoted to lieutenant on 29 October 1965.
 He became a pilot, squadron chief of staff and flight leader in a separate reconnaissance aviation regiment in the Belorussian Military District.
 He was promoted to senior lieutenant on 6 December 1967.
 Between 1969 and 1970 he was a flight commander in a separate reconnaissance aviation regiment in the Far Eastern Military District.
 He received the rank of captain on 30 December 1969.
 Antoshkin graduated from the Gagarin Air Force Academy in 1973.
 On 29 June he was promoted to major.
 He became a squadron commander and deputy commander of a training reconnaissance aviation regiment in the Odessa Military District.
 Between September 1975 and June 1979 Antoshkin led the 87th Separate Reconnaissance Aviation Regiment in the Turkestan Military District.
 He was promoted to lieutenant colonel on 19 September 1975.
 On 22 February 1977, Antoshkin was awarded the Order for Service to the Homeland in the Armed Forces of the USSR 3rd class.
 During March 1979 the regiment conducted reconnaissance missions over Afghan territory.
 In June 1979 he was transferred to command the 11th Separate Reconnaissance Aviation Regiment in the Group of Soviet Forces in Germany.
 On 27 December, Antoshkin was promoted to colonel.
 He became commander of the Air Force of the 20th Guards Army in May 1980.
 After graduating from the Military Academy of the General Staff in 1983, Antoshkin was appointed commander of the Air Force of the Central Group of Forces and deputy commander of the group.